IBM/rpg-genai-data/docs/pages/metadata.md

   - `proc` - sub-procedure, no other language elements besides `**free` and comments are present
   - `file` - source file that can be compiles cleanly into an object
   - `record` - DDS record format, an entire DDS record
+  - `module`: A source file with the NOMAIN keyword is a module and should only talk about the exported procedures.
+The top-level summary should just summarize what the procedures do in general (unless there's only one).
+  - `program-linear`: A source file with the MAIN keyword should only talk about the main procedure.
+For the "usage", it could talk about how to call it within RPG code (using the prototype) and also about how to call it from a CL program or from the command line if it's simple enough.
+  - `program-cycle`: A source file with only a cycle-main procedure (no MAIN or NOMAIN keyword) should assume it will be a program-entry-procedure and talk about it as though it is creating a program.
+For the usage, show how to call it from other RPG modules using a prototyped call and also how to call it from the command line.
+If there are other exported procedures, describe them as well in the api.
+  - `copybook`: Some files are only intended to be used as copy files and would need a completely different style of explanation.
+The file only contains prototypes and definitions or subroutines.
+This could be handled similar to a NOMAIN module.
 - `use` - whether this data is being used for:
   - `train` - training the LLM (which is the default)
   - `eval` - for evaluating the quality of the LLM